-The most charming story during the history of Ecuador is the story of Venerable Mother Mariana de Jesus Torres placed on the Ecuador map in Quito.
+The most charming story during the history of Ecuador is the story of Venerable Mother Mariana de Jesus Torres.

 Fr.
 Berthe tells the story about the apparition of Our Lady of Good Success, Our Lady of Quito, who foretold that a Catholic statesman would consecrate the Republic of Ecuador to the Sacred Heart of Jesus.
-The story is uncanny as it unfolds, especially since Ecuador was not yet a Republic.
+The story is uncanny as it unfolds, especially since Ecuador was not yet a Republic at that time.